Skip to Content

 • Do your research.
 Don’t buy on a whim based on the manufacturer’s sales pitch.
 Read some reviews from people who have bought and used the knife set.

 • Don’t be fooled by marketing.
 Japanese knives made anywhere other than Japan are not Japanese kitchen knives.
-The my look like Japanese knives but will be made with inferior steel and manufacturing processes.
+They may look like Japanese knives but will be made with inferior steel and manufacturing processes.

 • Don’t go cheap.
 Cheap knives will not perform well or last long, no matter how good they look.
 The price is usually indicative of quality rather than a special deal!

-Take your time when selecting a knife set and investigate as much about the knives and the manufacturer as to can to give yourself the assurance that you are making a good purchase.
+Take your time when selecting a knife set and investigate as much about the knives and the manufacturer as you can to give yourself the assurance that you are making a good purchase.

 Best German, Japanese and Ceramic Kitchen Knife Sets